TIBCOSoftware/TIBCO-Messaging/eftl/samples/c/readme.txt

  tibeftlpub

     Basic publisher program that demonstrates the use of publishing eFTL messages.

  tibeftlsub

     Basic subscriber program that demonstrates the use of subscribing to eFTL messages.

+ tibeftlstopsub

+    Basic subscriber program that demonstrates the use of stopping and starting a subscription.

+ tibeftlrequest

+    Basic request program that demonstrates the use of sending a request and waiting for a reply.

+    This program can receive replies from other eFTL clients, from FTL clients, and from EMS clients using the JMS ReplyTo and CorrelationID headers.

+ tibeftlreply

+    Basic reply program that demonstrates the use of sending a reply in response to a request.

+    This program can send replies to other eFTL clients, to FTL clients, and to EMS clients using the JMS ReplyTo and CorrelationID headers.

  tibeftlshared

     Basic subscriber program that demonstrates the use of shared durable subscriptions.

  tibeftllastvalue

     Basic subscriber program that demonstrates the use of last-value durable subscriptions.

  tibeftlkvset

     Basic key-value program that demonstrates the use of setting a key-value pair in a map.

  tibeftlkvget

     Basic key-value program that demonstrates the use of getting a key-value pair from a map.

  tibeftlkvremove

     Basic key-value program that demonstrates the use of removing a key-value pair from a map.